A data management system for machine learning research of tokamak: Introduction

-The data-driven tokamak AI modeling approach is different from the simulation approach.
-Because the data-driven approach requires large amounts of data and has to process long sequences of inputs, whereas typical simulation approaches \citep{Falchetto2014,Li2022b} do not require such sizable experimental data inputs.
-For example, in the fusion recurrent neural network (FRNN) \citep{kates-harbeck2019be}, one of the most famous disruption prediction works, 8959 shots were used, which would be unimaginable in the conventional simulation code development.
-Except for large data requirements, data-driven tokamak AI model research requires high IO data read/write, MapReduce metadata calculation, data alignment, sequence partitioning, error correction, sequence concatenating, and distributed operation support.
-These operations are not supported by the existing MDSplus database of EAST \citep{wang2018studyof}.
+The current common tokamak database, MDSplus, does not meet the needs of the tokamak community for ML research.
+The data-driven ML approaches require large amounts of data and have to process long sequences with different lengths of inputs, whereas typical simulation approaches \cite{Falchetto2014,Li2022b} do not require such sizable experimental data inputs.
+Specifically, in the fusion recurrent neural network (FRNN) \cite{kates-harbeck2019be}, one of the most famous disruption prediction works, 8959 shots were used, which would be unimaginable in the typical simulation code development.
+Except for the requirements of large amounts of data, fusion ML research requires high Input/Output (I/O) data read/write, MapReduce \cite{Dean2008} metadata calculation, data alignment, data conversion, sequence partitioning, error correction, sequence concatenating, and distributed operation support.
+MapReduce is a programming model and an associated implementation for processing big data sets with a parallel, distributed algorithm on a cluster.
+These operations are not supported by the existing MDSplus database of tokamak \cite{wang2018studyof}.

-To meet the new requirements of the experimental data-driven fusion AI research, we propose a data management system that combines MongoDB \citep{mongodb} and HDF5 \citep{Folk2011} files and develops a backend engine more suitable for tokamak fusion AI research.
-The HDF5 is very suitable for high I/O and large-volume data management.
-However, the HDF5 files are hard to retrieve and preprocess since HDF5 files are file-level data management in principle.
-The MongoDB is suitable for data retrieval and pre-processing, while the entry of MongoDB is limited to 64MB.
-We design a hybrid database that combines the advantage of MongoDB and HDF5.
+To meet the new requirements of the experimental data-driven fusion ML research, we propose a new data management system that combines MongoDB and HDF5 \cite{Folk2011} files and develops some backend engines more suitable for tokamak fusion ML research.
+MongoDB is suitable for data retrieval and preprocessing, while the entry of MongoDB is limited to 64 megabytes (MB).
+The Hierarchical Data Format version 5 (HDF5) is designed to store and organize large amounts of data, and it is also suitable for high I/O data access since HDF5 files are file-level data management.
+The file-level data management features also cause HDF5 files are hard to retrieve and preprocess.
+We design a hybrid database that combines the advantages of MongoDB and HDF5.

+The rest of this paper consists of four parts.
+Section \ref{sec:System-design} details the data management system design, including low-level data organization and high-level operation engines.
+Section \ref{sec:Performance} shows the performance comparison between the conventional MDSplus database and this work.
+Finally, a brief discussion and conclusion are given in Section \ref{sec:Discussion}